Oregon Agriculture in the Classroom Logo

 Must be returned

-Protein is tasty, hearty, and healthy.
-Learn about how MyPlate helps kids make great food choices every day, including protein!
+Vegetables are tasty, crunchy, and healthy.
+Learn about how MyPlate helps kids make great food choices every day, including vegetables!
 This book will need to be returned.

 Must be returned